MituuZ/test-fixture-mockito-problem/readme.md

 I had a multi-module project in which I added the `java-test-fixtures` plugin and was greeted with this error:
 (manually written and modified to match this example project)
 ```
+Could not determine the dependencies of task ':subproject-2:test'.
 > Could not resolve all dependencies for configuration ':subproject-2:testRuntimeClasspath'.
     > Could not resolve project :subproject-2
         Required by: